-The principal risks and uncertainties faced by the Fund are disclosed in note 4 of the financial statements.
+The principal risks and uncertainties faced by the Fund are disclosed in notes 3 and 4 of the financial statements.

 Use of financial instruments by the Fund

 The Fund is exposed to market price risk, interest rate risk and credit risk from the financial instruments it holds.